Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/screen.md

     screen 2 bash
     select 2

 This assumes that you have downloaded and configured the [backend](backend.md) and [frontend](frontend.md) software, and placed them into the `percept-backend` and `percept-frontend` subdirectories of your home directory, respectively.
 If not, please adjust the paths in the above example before going further.
+It also assumes that you used `npm run build` on the frontend to build a compiled version that can be served using the `serve -s build` command.
+If you'd rather use `npm run dev` to run the debug version, then adjust the above example appropriately.

 Now if you run `screen -c ~/percept-screenrc` then it will open a screen session and start both frontend and backend servers, and it will open a new terminal window with a plain bash prompt.
 If you wish to view the output of either server, simply switch to those windows using e.g., `Ctrl-A p`.